umass-compsci-220/umass-compsci-220.github.io/materials/homework/fetching-and-web-apis.md

 ### Error Handling Requirements

-For all the [programming tasks](#programming-tasks) below, if the response is not ok, then the promise should reject with an **Error** object that contains an informational error message, or the message the programming task tells you to reject with.
+For all the [programming tasks](#programming-tasks) below, if the response from the API is not okay, then the promise should reject with an **Error** object that contains an informational error message, or the message the programming task tells you to reject with in the outlined scenario.
 This rejection reason should propagate, meaning the returned promises from these functions should reject with the same reason.
 You should not try to recover in any way.

 ### Code Duplication Requirements